Traap/nvim/lua/pitbox/README.md

  _README_
-  Date: 2023-03-07 22:21
+   Date: 2023-03-07

-These code fragments are not used.
-They represent concepts I may implement.
+These code fragments are not sourced when Neovim starts.
+They represent concepts I may implement, or _snippets_ I used when creating Youtube content.

 --Traap